RexManglicmot/ai_llm_optimization/README.md

 Essentially, A small evaluation harness that sweeps decoding knobs (temperature, top-p) on a fixed zero-shot prompt and reports accuracy, stability, and token efficiency on medical MCQs.

+## Dataset

+The dataset is the Massive Multitask Learning Understanding (MMLU) dataset that was downloaed from HugginFace.
+It consist of multi-choice questions of four from various fields of educaiton, professional experince, and other branches of knowledge along with correct answers.
+I will be using the val and test datasets for this project.
+The aux_train dataset is not used because the goal of this project isn’t to train the model, but to tune hyperparameters and in this case, decoding parameters like temperature, top-p, or max tokens.
+Further, the aux_train dataset is used for for fitting model weights, not for deciding which decoding setup works best.
+The the val dataset is a held-out subset and will be used to choose the optimal configuration and used on the test dataset.

+val - 1531
+test - 14042
+???????

+Meta Product Manager thign on Linkedin By Spencer

+## Metrics

 Need to talk about temperature?

+Temperature a knob/hyperparameter that researchers check robustness of the model.
+Essentialy it represents the degree of creativity or rather hallucinations that the mdo

 1) 0.0 → No creativity.
 Always picks the single most likely answer according to its knowledge.
 2) 0.7 → Some creativity.
 Sometimes picks the 2nd-most likely answer if it’s close in probability.